sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows.md

   - **Workflow Tags** are assigned from the [Configuration - Workflows](/configuration-workflows) view.
   - **Order Tags** are assigned from the [Configuration - Schedules](/configuration-schedules) view.

 Tags are selected fron + and - icons and can be looked up using the Quick Search icon.
-Display of Tags must be activated from the *joc* section in the [Settings](/settings).
+Display of Tags must be activated from the [Settings - JOC Cockpit](/settings-joc) page.

 ## Workflow Panel